zlin888/mini-c/README.md

-A mini-C compiler for MIPS implementation on Java
+A mini-C compiler for MIPS, implementation in Java